dacely-cloud/toiljs/TYPESCRIPT_LAW.md

 // - Values bounded by application logic to stay small

 // Use BigInt for:
-// - Satoshi amounts, block heights, timestamps
+// - Money amounts in cents, revision numbers, timestamps
 // - Database IDs, file sizes, byte offsets
 // - Values from external systems
 // - Any value that could exceed 2^53

 const MAX_SAFE = Number.MAX_SAFE_INTEGER; // 9007199254740991

 function safeAdd(a: number, b: number): number | bigint {
     if (a > MAX_SAFE - b) {